|Beautiful Roadside Flowers in San Francisco Bay Area

 A hawk in the sky.

-Colorful wild turkey on Antelope Hill in Fremont.
+Shining and colorful wild turkey on Antelope Hill in Fremont.

 Lush green ivy on the wall along I-880 in the spring season.